Skip to main content

 Characteristics:

-This zone is considered sensitive due to its operational reach.
+This zone is high-risk due to its operational reach

 Segmentation Logic